alphatroya/QtCheckFile/README.md

 checkfile
 =========

-Program for check *.txt files in directory, if those containing the string
+Program for check *.txt files in directory, if those containing the string, Qt 4,8